dhuppenkothen/cargese2018_tutorials/tutorial2/EXERCISE.md

 ### Scenario 1

  You live in a universe where stars are rare, but galaxies are common.
 Maybe you are on a planet around a lone star far, far out in intergalactic space, in a big, lonely void.
 Anyway, you don’t know anything about stars, but you really need to, because you don’t really know what that big glowing ball you call a sun is doing.
 But you had a stroke of genius!
-You have the feeling that plotting the colour versus the magnitude will tell you all sorts of useful things!
+You have the feeling that plotting the colour versus the magnitude will tell you all sorts of useful things, if only you could *find* the stars in your sample first!
 Luckily, you have a big telescope observing everything around you, and you have a catalogue full of measurements.
-Now all you have to do is find the stars, and find them well, or that plot you’re going to make won’t show you what you think it does …
+Now all you have to do is find the stars, and find them well, or that plot you’re going to make won’t show you what you think it does … (also, you'll find out pretty quickly that you'll need distances to get this to work, but that's a story for another day ...)

 ### Scenario 2